 Are Wendigos Related To Werewolves?

-Slowly but surely they go through the various Wendigo stages which is why they vary in appearance based on eye witness accounts.
-The early stages are that of deformed almost demonic looking human which gives way to a Werewolf like being, and eventually the final phase of a skinny wolf deer looking beast with antlers, and large long arms with sharp claws.
+Slowly but surely the victim go through the various stages of Wendigo formation.
+This is why they vary in appearance based on eyewitness accounts.
+The early stages are that of deformed almost demonic looking human which gives way to a Werewolf like being, and eventually the final phase of a skinny wolf-deer hybrid looking beast with antlers, and large long arms with sharp claws.
 At this point their body begins to rot even as their appetite grows.
 An appetite that is never satisfied.
 They become almost walking skeletons.
 Like zombies they eventually rot into nothingness no matter how much they devour.
-The shelf life of a Wendigo is said to be at least a quarter of a century.
+The shelf life of a Wendigo is said to be at least a quarter of a century which is far greater than a zombie life expectancy of under 5 years!
 Once they die the Wendigo spirit lives on to find a new victim, and the process starts over again.
-The original possessing Wendigo spirit eventually melds with the human to form one new Wendigo consciousness.
+The original possessing Wendigo spirit eventually melds with the human to form one new melded Wendigo consciousness.
 So there are Wendigo spirits that are in fact dozens of people unified as one.
 We can only hope that these damned souls will be separated so they can move on to the afterlife someday.

 These special Werewolves could transform at will, and retain most of their human will in Werewolf form.
 The first of these Werewolves ended up developing a dual intertwined soul in order to stay conscious in Werewolf form.
 So the full energetic brunt of the demonic Werewolf persona had to go somewhere.
-When they die their human soul moves on to the afterlife while the Werewolf soul was left behind.
+When the Native’s died their human soul moved on to the afterlife while the Werewolf soul was left behind.
 Nobody foresaw this, and Hanegoategeh wasn’t about to warn anyone.
 In fact Hanegoategeh himself may have been a being from another dimension rather than a simple Native American spirit since Wendigos don’t have demonic DNA but rather something original, and unseen in other paranormal beings.
 However there are some Werewolf traits minus the demon elements.
 Hanegoategeh was responsible for the creation of the Wendigo so they must display some of his DNA to an extent.
 The DNA he would display if he took physical biological form.
-Since Wendigos are more powerful than Werewolves this might indicate that Hanegoategeh comes from a race of beings more powerful than demons.
+Wendigos are generally more powerful than Werewolves so this might indicate that Hanegoategeh comes from a race of beings more powerful than common demons.

-Wendigos see humans as prey, and will stop at nothing to hunt them down with vengeance in order to quell their insane hungers.
+Wendigos see humans as prey, and will stop at nothing to hunt them down with a vengeance in order to quell their insane hungers.
 If you feel a Wendigo is afoot leave the area quickly!
 These paranormal predators have ultra enhanced strength, speed, agility, and senses as well.
-There is also some evidence that the Wendigo spirit can project itself from the body temporarily to cause Wendigo psychosis which will drive you temporarily insane at the least.
+There is also some evidence that the Wendigo spirit can project itself from it’s body temporarily to cause Wendigo psychosis which will drive you insane at the least.
 If one is close enough to bite, or scratch you it’s not likely you’d even survive.
 If you did then you would develop the deadly Wendigo Sickness for a time which would manifest as flu like symptoms, hallucinations, and a hankering for human flesh.
-Although you most likely would not turn into a Wendigo you should expect to meet your maker unless you treat yourself with various herbal measures, and colloidal silver.
+Although you most likely would not turn into a Wendigo, you should expect to meet your maker unless you treat yourself with various herbal measures, and colloidal silver.